 —John G. Stackhouse, Jr

 I like going to event industry conferences.
 I enjoy meeting old friends, making new ones, and learning new things.
-I love presenting on all kinds of topics that revolve around making conferences fundamentally better for participants and organizers.
+And I love presenting on all kinds of topics that revolve around making conferences fundamentally better for participants and organizers.

 But there’s one thing that really bothers me about these events.